Weight Decay Improves Language Model Plasticity: Background and Methods

 \textbf{Weight decay in AdamW.} Motivated by prior findings that regularization helps vision models maintain plasticity \citep{dohare2024loss}, this paper investigates weight decay's role in language model plasticity.
 We focus on the weight decay hyperparameter $\lambda$ in the AdamW optimizer which, for each optimizer step $t \geq 1$, performs two decoupled updates: a gradient update given by

 followed by a weight decay update given by

-based on model parameters $\theta_t$, learning rate $\gamma_t$, and first- and second-order moment estimates of the gradient $\hat{m}_t$ and $\hat{v}_t$ \citep{loshchilov2019decoupled}.
+based on model parameters $\theta$, learning rate $\gamma$, first- and second-order moment estimates of the gradient $\hat{m}$ and $\hat{v}$, and a small constant $\epsilon$ added for numerical stability \citep{loshchilov2019decoupled}.
 For language model pretraining, the choice $\lambda=0.1$ has emerged as a kind of default, used in many pretraining runs where the optimization hyperparameters are known \citep{brown2020language, touvron2023llama2, olmo2024olmo2}.

 \textbf{Language model plasticity.} To assess the plasticity of a pretrained model, we fine-tune the model on a task and then measure its performance on this task.
 The better the performance on this downstream task, the better the pretrained model was able to learn new data during fine-tuning, thus the higher the plasticity of the pretrained model.
 This approach to measuring model plasticity is consistent with prior literature~\citep{berariu2021study,dohare2024loss}.